animation-picker/genshin-impact/Genshin-Impact-Wish-Simulator/README.md

 ## Deployment

 Before Deploy to online server, please setup the environment variables by renaming file `.env.example` to `.env` and change the variables if needed.
-Then, if you want to serve some assets through cdn, please provide your Github Repo's informations that you use to save your assets, simply you can fork this repository then put your github username to environment variables.

-The site will use [jsDelivr](https://www.jsdelivr.com/) free cdn service.
-You also can use another CDN Service like [Statically](https://statically.io/) and [PageCDN](https://pagecdn.com/) for free or use paid service from Azure, AWS and GCP, but You must to setup the configuration yourself.

 \*\* You can still deploy the app without even set the environment variables